Some Nostalgic Reminiscences in Honor of Pythian’s 15th

-To everyone who read this through to the end, thanks you for your indulgence as I dredge through these nostalgic memories of our first years scraping by.
-Believe me, no-one knows better than I the fact that this company was built through the blood, sweat, tears and countless sleepless nights of many, many, and is certainly not the work of a single person, least of all me.
+To everyone who reads this through to the end, thank you for your indulgence as I dredge through these nostalgic memories of our first years scraping by.
+Believe me, no-one knows better than I that this company was built through the blood, sweat, tears, and countless sleepless nights of many.
+It is certainly not the work of a single person, least of all me.

 To everyone who has been a part of Pythian, either as a client or as an employee, please know that I am enormously grateful for the multitude of talents and the depth of trust that has been placed in us.
 This company is the materialization of a vision that we have held a long time: that of creating an institution that is the employer of choice of the world’s leading specialists in data infrastructure management, and as a result, that of creating an institution that is the vendor of choice for the world’s most valuable data infrastructure.